willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 > **Theorem.** Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$, $n\geq 2$.
 Suppose that $u$ is harmonic in $\Omega$ and $u^* \in L^2 (\partial\Omega)$.
 Then there exists a function $g$ in $L^2(\partial\Omega)$ such that $u\rightarrow g$ nontangentially a.e. on $\partial\Omega$.

 According to some literature, this theorem was shown by Dahlberg.
 Since I am not familiar with geometric measure theory, it was hard for me to follow the essence of the proof.
 The purpose of this post is to prove this well-known theorem by using layer potential technique.
-I want to point out that the proof is not original since the proof is well-known to experts (e.g. Mitrea-Taylor, Proposition 8.1. in Boundary layer....)
+I want to point out that the proof is not original since the proof is well-known to experts.
 However, I will write this post for those who are not familiar with the concept `nontangential convergence'.

 The organization of this post is as follows.
-We first present the role of nontangential maximal function to study the Dirichlet problem for the Poisson equation in half-space.
+We first present the role of nontangential maximal function to study the Dirichlet problem for Poisson equation in half-space.

 #### Dirichlet problem for Poisson equation in half-space